New York/New Wave: History

 The New Wave was a brief underground art and music post-punk pop art scene based around lower Manhattan that reflected the pulse of the late 1970s.
 By the early 1980s, the interest in it had transitioned from the streets into the art galleries of downtown New York.
 In June 1980, Colab's The Times Square Show, held in an abandoned multi-story massage parlor on 41st Street and Seventh Avenue, set the precedent as "the first radical art show of the eighties."

 Diego Cortez, co-founder the Mudd Club, a venue for underground music and counterculture events, united the downtown scene for a group exhibition titled New York/New Wave.
 The show held at P.S.1 in Long Island City, Queens from February 15 to April 5, 1981.

-The show featured over 100 participants, including Ray Johnson, Lawrence Weiner, William S. Burroughs, Andy Warhol, Jean-Michel Basquiat, Keith Haring, Fab Five Freddy, Futura 2000, Kenny Scharf, Stephen Sprouse, Christopher Makos, Maripol, Marcus Leatherdale, William Coupon, Bob Gruen, and Kate Simon.
+The show featured over 100 participants, including Ray Johnson, Lawrence Weiner, William S. Burroughs, Andy Warhol, Jean-Michel Basquiat, Keith Haring, Fab Five Freddy, Futura 2000, Kenny Scharf, Stephen Sprouse, Christopher Makos, Duncan Hannah, Maripol, Marcus Leatherdale, William Coupon, Bob Gruen, Kate Simon and Edo Bertoglio.
 The walls were covered with works of different media hung side by side.
 The show opened up the New York art scene to the then 20-year-old Basquiat, who participated under the alias of his graffiti tag SAMO.